Short review

 4. Import the DXF and generate the model in OpenSCAD

-Create a file dfx-to-stl.scad
+Create a file dfx-to-stl.scad with the following content:

 $fn = 100;